ThiagoDonadel/loan-calculator/README.md

 ### **Calculation Method**

-The library has two caclulations methods:
+The library has two calculations  methods:

 **Constant Amortization:**  In this method we have a constant amortization value being paid every month